Model Versioning

 Runtime Quantization

 If a model does not fit in available GPU memory at full precision, the backend agent can apply runtime quantization automatically.
-The load acknowledgment includes:
+The load acknowledgment carries:

 Runtime quantization is transparent to the user.
-The model functions the same way, but with slightly reduced precision and memory footprint.
+The model functions the same way with slightly reduced precision and memory footprint.

 MoE Model Support